Brandon Crawford Player Props: Giants vs. Rays

 Brandon Crawford At The Plate

-- Crawford is hitting .203 with 10 doubles, a triple, six home runs and 21 walks.
+- Crawford is batting .200 with 10 doubles, a triple, six home runs and 22 walks.

-- Crawford has driven in a run in 24 games this season (32.9%), including six games with more than one RBI (8.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Crawford has picked up an RBI in 32.4% of his games this season, with more than one RBI in 8.1% of his games.
+He has also produced three or more runs in two contests.

-- He has scored a run in 24 games this season, with multiple runs three times.
+- He has scored in 24 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.